quire-api/quire-api/src/main/resources/description.md

 Where `app` is a keyword.
 It indicates that the app would like to add to its followers.

-In additions, you can specify additional information that will be passed as part of a notification int the following syntaxes.
+In additions, you can specify additional information that will be passed as part of a notification int the following syntax.

 **Syntax 1**